 Choosing Your Zero Waste Coffee Routine Brew Method

 Personally, I use a pour over coffee brewer every morning to create my zero waste and great tasting coffee.
-When I am finished brewing my coffee, I put the paper filter and the grounds in our compost bin.
+When I am finished brewing my coffee, I put the single-use paper filters and the grounds in our compost bin.
 Regardless, I have listed three options below that cut down on waste while still making a wonderful cup of coffee!
 All three of these methods use a scale and a gooseneck kettle.
 If you don’t already have one of each, here are a couple of options that I highly recommend:

 This scale measures to the nearest 0.1 gram and also keeps time for you to help create a precise brew.